Black Holes and Revelations: Recording

 Muse's third album, Absolution (2003), brought them mainstream exposure in the United States.
 Muse spent about two weeks writing and rehearsing for their next album at Studio Miraval, an old château in southern France.
 The producer Rich Costey, who had also worked on Absolution, joined them two weeks later.

+The songwriter, Matt Bellamy, said Muse wanted to be free from distractions so that they could focus and be absorb different influences.
+The bassist, Chris Wolstenholme, said writing and recording was more relaxed than previous albums, as the band had no deadline.
 The group wanted to create a more personal album than Absolution.
+However, progress was slow and they had difficulty deciding which songs to work on.
+The group moved to New York City, where Bellamy spent time in clubs and learnt to DJ, influencing the dance elements of "Supermassive Black Hole" and "Map of the Problematique".

+Bellamy used guitar amps including a Vox AC30 and a Ampeg V4.
+Muse took a more active role in using studio technology, having previously left its use to engineers.
 Costey wanted to capture Bellamy's "personality" as a guitarist, recording the sound of his fingers and plectrum on the strings.

-The bassist, Chris Wolstenholme, said writing and recording was more relaxed than previous albums, as the band had no deadline.
-Muse took a more active role in using studio technology, having previously left its use to engineers.
 Hoping to change their working style, they purchased old synthesisers including a Buchla 200e and set aside time to learn to use them.

-The songwriter, Matt Bellamy, said Muse wanted to be free from distractions so that they could "concentrate, spend time and be surrounded by different musical influences".
-However, progress was slow and they had difficulty deciding which songs to work on.
-The group moved to New York City, where Bellamy spent time in clubs and learnt to DJ, influencing the dance elements of "Supermassive Black Hole" and "Map of the Problematique".
 The bulk of recording was completed at Avatar and Electric Lady Studios in New York City.
 The album was finished at a studio in Italy, where Bellamy spent several weeks recording vocals.
 Costey estimated that the album took about four months to record, including mixing at Townhouse Studios, London.

 Music

-With "Take a Bow", Muse wanted to blend classical, electronic and rock music.
+On "Take a Bow", Muse wanted to blend classical, electronic and rock music.
 It opens with string arpeggios inspired by Philip Glass, backed by a Moog synthesiser.
 The "Map of the Problematique" riff was written on keyboard; at Costey's encouragement, Bellamy recreated it on guitar by splitting the guitar signal into three audio signals, which were processed with pitch shifters and synthesisers.
 "Assassin", influenced by the noise rock band Lightning Bolt, began as a long progressive rock song with a "huge" piano break before Muse trimmed it.
 "Supermassive Black Hole", a mixture of dance beats and guitar, was influenced by Bellamy's visits to clubs in New York City and the Belgian band Millionaire.
 Critics likened it to Prince.

-For "Starlight", the band recorded the melody using two different pianos at different octaves and layered samples of prepared piano.
-"Soldier's Poem" was "unlike anything [Muse had] ever done before".
-It was written for Absolution, but rewritten for Black Holes with new lyrics and an arrangement inspired by "Can't Help Falling in Love" by Elvis Presley.
+Muse recorded the "Starlight" melody using two pianos at different octaves and layered samples of prepared piano.
+"Soldier's Poem" was written for Absolution, but rewritten with new lyrics and an arrangement inspired by "Can't Help Falling in Love" by Elvis Presley.
 The drummer, Dominic Howard, said Muse had planned to record it with a "massive, epic" approach, but decided to use a small studio with vintage equipment and few microphones.
 He described it as a "real highlight", with "some of the most amazing vocals I've ever heard Matt do".